chipsalliance/firrtl-spec/spec.md

   input in: {flip a: UInt, b: UInt}
   output out: {flip a: UInt, b: UInt}
   wire w: {flip a: UInt, b: UInt}
-  in.a is invalid
+  invalidate in.a
-  out.b is invalid
+  invalidate out.b
-  w.a is invalid
+  invalidate w.a
-  w.b is invalid
+  invalidate w.b
 ```

 The handing of invalidated components is covered in [@sec:indeterminate-values].